Loknaath-sec/ODD2023-WT-Ex-03-Timetable/README.md

 ## ALGORITHM:
 ### STEP 1
+Create a Django Admin user Interface.
+### STEP 2
 Create a simple table using table tag
-### STEP 2
+### STEP 3
 Add header row using the tag
-### STEP 3
+### STEP 4
 Add your timetable
-### STEP 4
+### STEP 5
 Execute the program

 ## CODE: